elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-is-the-role-of-historical-context-in-interpreting-artifacts.md

 url: /learn/history-of-the-world/questions/what-is-the-role-of-historical-context-in-interpreting-artifacts
 score: 9.5
 related_article1:
-    id: 168992
+    id: 168996
-    title: In what ways can artifacts be used as ideological tools in museums?
+    title: >-
+        How do ideological frameworks shape the representation of history in museums?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/in-what-ways-can-artifacts-be-used-as-ideological-tools-in-museums
+    url: /learn/history-of-the-world/questions/how-do-ideological-frameworks-shape-the-representation-of-history-in-museums
 related_article2:
-    id: 168992
+    id: 168997
-    title: In what ways can artifacts be used as ideological tools in museums?
+    title: >-
+        What was the focus of Patrick Geddes' unrealized museum project?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/in-what-ways-can-artifacts-be-used-as-ideological-tools-in-museums
+    url: /learn/history-of-the-world/questions/what-was-the-focus-of-patrick-geddes-unrealized-museum-project
 related_article3:
     id: 168996
+    title: >-
-    title: How do ideological frameworks shape the representation of history in museums?
+        How do ideological frameworks shape the representation of history in museums?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-do-ideological-frameworks-shape-the-representation-of-history-in-museums
 related_article4:
+    id: 168995
+    title: >-
+        What are the economic and political motivations behind heritage destruction?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-are-the-economic-and-political-motivations-behind-heritage-destruction
+related_article5:
     id: 168999
+    title: >-
-    title: What narratives are emphasized in the Israel Museum's exhibitions, particularly regarding Jewish heritage?
+        What narratives are emphasized in the Israel Museum's exhibitions, particularly regarding Jewish heritage?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-narratives-are-emphasized-in-the-israel-museums-exhibitions-particularly-regarding-jewish-heritage
-related_article5:
-    id: 168988
-    title: What are some ideological motives behind the destruction of cultural heritage?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-some-ideological-motives-behind-the-destruction-of-cultural-heritage
 ---

 &nbsp;